Top SEC Matchups for Week 9 (and Where to Watch) - NewsBreak

 Josh Heupel and his Volunteers will be looking for their 5th-ranked win in his second season in a game against Kentucky where both teams have not been ranked coming into this matchup since 1951.
 I think the impressiveness of that stat is lost on people because of just how good this Tennessee team has been this season.
 This is a program that when Heupel took over, had just gone 3-7 and lost 28 players via the transfer portal.
 Adding to the already stellar season this offense is having, star wideout Cedric Tillman is expected to make his return to the field alongside Hyatt, McCoy, and Keyton.
 Kentucky has a solid team themselves, built from the ground up by Mark Stoops.
 Coming off a bye week with everyone, including star Quarterback Will Levis, healthy, they will be looking for a season-defining win in Knoxville.
 Look for the Wildcats to lean on running back Chris Rodriguez Jr. to try and shorten the game and control the ball.

-The post Top SEC Matchups for Week 9 (and Where to Watch) appeared first on Wilson County Source .
+The post Top SEC Matchups for Week 9 (and Where to Watch) appeared first on Cheatham County Source .

 Comments / 0